Whether it's Claridges, PizzaExpress or Burger King with a voucher, you've got rights when eating in a restaurant.

 Bring your own booze

 If you like a bottle of plonk with your dinner, BYOB (bring your own bottle) places are a great way to save.
-Restaurants rake in profits by charging inflated prices for booze, eg, bottle of Louis Jadot Bourgogne Chardonnay is typically £20 on a wine list.
-Yet pick up the same bottle at Tesco before you hit the restaurant and it costs just £12.
+Restaurants rake in profits by charging inflated prices for booze.
+For example. a bottle of Louis Jadot Bourgogne Chardonnay is typically £20 on a wine list, yet pick up the same bottle at Tesco before you hit the restaurant and it costs just £12.

 For a list of BYOB restaurants across the UK, see Wine-pages.com.
 Some charge corkage of a couple of pounds, though many don't.